Byaidu/PDFMathTranslate/README.md

 <h2 id="usage">Advanced Options</h2>

-Execute the translation command in the command line to generate the translated document `example-zh.pdf` and the bilingual document `example-dual.pdf` in the current working directory.
+Execute the translation command in the command line to generate the translated document `example-mono.pdf` and the bilingual document `example-dual.pdf` in the current working directory.
 Use Google as the default translation service.

 <img src="./docs/images/cmd.explained.png" width="580px"  alt="cmd"/>